-The Hoglund Brain Imaging Center (HBIC) brings together a unique combination of neuroimaging technologies under one roof.
-By providing an environment where basic and clinical neuroscientists can work together to integrate structural and functional approaches to the assessment of the brain in both health and disease, HBIC functions as a regional resource engaged in activities at the forefront of neuroscientific endeavors.
+The Hoglund Brain Imaging Center (HBIC) brings together a unique combination of biomedical imaging technologies under one roof.
+By providing an environment where basic and clinical imaging scientists can work together to integrate structural and functional approaches to the assessment of the brain in both health and disease, HBIC functions as a regional resource engaged in activities at the forefront of neuroscientific endeavors.
 HBIC brings together scientists from diverse disciplines such as Neurology, Neurosurgery, Radiology, Physiology, Psychiatry, Psychology, Physics, Engineering, Computing, Biochemistry, and Anatomy together in a highly collaborative and integrative environment to exploit new technologies for the study of the central nervous system.

 HBIC technologies are primarily focused on research studies at basic and clinical translational levels.

-Within the past ten years since it was established, critical discoveries have been made and facilitated by Hoglund Brain Imaging Center in regard to diseases and medical conditions and concerns.
+Critical discoveries have been made and facilitated by Hoglund Brain Imaging Center in regard to diseases and medical conditions and concerns.
 These findings are being investigated with great vigor through larger clinical trials to determine their impact on public health.
 These include:

 Babies: Prenatal studies focus on developmental programming and could have a significant impact on the long-term health of future generations.
 We have shown that life-style choices during pregnancy contributes to improved nervous system development in babies, which can be detected before birth.